 Prompts can give you direction and focus in your journal each day.
 You don’t necessarily need to use or follow a prompt every day, but if you’re ever having a hard time getting started, try one of the following to keep your momentum going.

-- List X things you’re grateful for
+- List X thing or things you’re grateful for

 - Talk about the day you just had (evening journal)